Paddle Billing

 4. Extend by adding location information

-Paddle lets you sell in 30 currencies across more than 200 countries, automatically handling tax and price localization for you.
+Paddle supports 30 currencies across more than 200 countries and territories, automatically handling tax and price localization for you.

 At the moment, our page shows the base price for our prices.
 We can pass location information to Paddle.js to present customers with prices in their local currency with estimated tax calculations.